wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-full-stack-developer-los-gatos-tustshnu7v.md

   position focuses on building secure, scalable web applications for payment processing and financial transactions.
-Ideally located for candidates in the surrounding areas of Saratoga, Campbell, Monte Sereno, and Cupertino, this role offers the opportunity to work with cutting-edge technology in a dynamic and innovative environment.
+Ideally located for candidates in the surrounding areas of Saratoga, Campbell, Monte Sereno, and Cupertino, this role offers the opportunity to work with cuttingedge technology in a dynamic and innovative environment.
+Qualifications ...

-  ## Qualifications

-  ...
 location: 'Los Gatos, CA'
 team: Finance
 datePosted: '2024-12-27T09:50:17.667Z'